ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 different domain controlled by the same organization, a contracted report processing service, or some other arrangement.

-Without checking and successfully verifying the authenticity, trustworthiness, and aware participation of an external destination, a bad actor could publish a DMARC Policy Record that requests that failure reports be sent to an external destination, then deliberately send messages that will generate failure reports as a form of abuse.
-Or, a Domain Owner could incorrectly publish a DMARC Policy Record with an external destination for failure reports, forcing the external destination to deal with unwanted messages and potential privacy issues.

-Therefore, in case of external destinations, a Mail Receiver who generates failure reports **MUST** use the Verifying External Destinations procedure described in [@!I-D.ietf-dmarc-aggregate-reporting, section 4], substituting the "ruf" tag where the "rua" tag appears in that procedure.`
+In case of external destinations, a Mail Receiver who generates failure reports **MUST** use the Verifying External Destinations procedure described in [@!I-D.ietf-dmarc-aggregate-reporting, section 4], substituting the "ruf" tag where the "rua" tag appears in that procedure.

+This prevents a bad actor from publishing a DMARC Policy Record requesting failure reports to an external destination, and then deliberately sending messages that will generate failure reports as a form of abuse.
+It also prevents a Domain Owner from unilaterally publishing a DMARC Policy Record with an external destination for failure reports, forcing the external destination to deal with unwanted messages and potential privacy issues.

 ## Transport {#transport}